avidrucker/autofocus-clj-ver-1/doc/to-do's.md

 - [x] Extract demo code to isolated demo fuction

 - [ ] Create demo where three items are added to the list, and the first markable item is marked [functionality] [temporary] [visible]
-    - [ ] Squash bug where it appears that state is not being correct mutated
+    - [x] Squash bug where it appears that state is not being correct mutated
-        - [ ] Convert as many functions to pure functions as possible to reduce bug-friendly habitat [bugfix]
+        - [x] Convert as many functions to pure functions as possible to reduce bug-friendly habitat [bugfix]
             - [x] Remove global state from demo1
-            - [ ] Remove global state from demo2
+            - [x] Remove global state from demo2
+        - [x] Remove mutable state to reduce bug-friendly habitat [bugfix]
 - [ ] Enable user to input text for a new to-do item manually in the console [IO]
 - [ ] Brainstorm clearer naming conventions for to-do item statuses: "unmarked", "dotted", and "completed" [readability]
 - [ ] Update code to enable automatic assignment *and* incrementing of to-do list item IDs [temporary] [invisible]